-request_id Specifies the unique request ID of the request for which the caller wants to wait.
+dmuctxt Specifies a DmuContext_t object that was previously created by DmuCreateContext(). request_id Specifies the unique request ID of the request for which the caller wants to wait. comp Specifies a pointer to an existing DmuCompletion_t object.

-object.
 If a reply was available for processing according to the parameters on the calling subroutine, the DmuCompletion_t object pointed to by comp will be set with all of the appropriate values.
-See

-Specifies a pointer to an existing DmuCompletion t

-"DmuCompletion t" on page 382.
+See "DmuCompletion_t" on page 397.
 The reply_code field of the comp parameter is the ultimate status of the request.
 A successful comp has a reply_code of DmuNoError.
 If the reply_code of comp is not DmNoError, the comp->allerrors object will contain the error information needed to determine the cause of the error.
 Note: The errs parameter on the subroutine call does not contain the error information for the failed request.